-Sabrina earned a Master of Physical Therapy degree from Concordia University, Milwaukee, Wisconsin.
-As required by the state of Wisconsin, she completed numerous continuing education courses during her time as a licensed physical therapist (1999-2015).
-This course work was mostly attained through the Institute of Physical Arts (instituteofphysicalart.com).
+Sabrina and Connie earned Masters of Physical Therapy degrees from Concordia University, Milwaukee, Wisconsin.
+As required by the state of Wisconsin, they completed numerous continuing education courses during their time as licensed physical therapists (1999-2015) and (2001-2015), respectively.
+This course work was mostly attained through the Institute of Physical Arts (instituteofphyicalart.com).
 This course work included:

 Foundations which focused on soft tissue restriction identification and release of those restrictions.